 You may have noticed that placing your eye at different positions behind the scope's eyepiece causes the reticle crosshairs to appear to move around to different points on your target.
 This is called "parallax error" (target and reticle are not in the same focal plane), and it becomes more noticeable (and more of a problem) at shorter distances and/or when the scope is set to higher powers.
 In most cases, parallax will not affect bullet point of impact enough to be of significant concern in large game hunting situations.
-The MatchPro models covered in this manual provide an adjustment for parallax compensation (side focus knob), which works by moving an optical element until the target (based on its distance) appears in the same plane of focus as the reticle.
-Your MatchPro scope can be focused down to as close as 10 yards.
+Both Rimfire 3-9x scope models are set at the factory to be parallax-free at 50 yards.